 Job Description

-Working in a control to take production samples and analyzes them by chemical methods from centrifuges, measuring PH, sugar analysis, working on PHLC to analyze samples and making periodic checks for products.
+Worked in a controlled setting to take production samples and analyzed them through chemical methods with centrifuges, measured PH, performed sugar analysis, worked on PHLC to analyze samples, and made periodic checks for products.

 2- Al Hussein & Al Afaliq Companies Sep 2012 - Dec 2013

-"Production supervisor", Achievements: The Women Section was established and Developed from the Women Section in AlUoin.
+"Production supervisor", Achievements: I helped establish and develop the Women Section for AlUoin.

 Job Description

-Full supervision of the packing department of the company, the section contains 40 workers in different departments, it is distributed on production lines, the group is divided to work with the men's section, and the shipping department that each .
-Also, put meeting the top management to make periodic meetings to facilitate to work and develop a flexible plan with the department.
+Full supervision of the packing department of the company; the section contains 40 workers in different departments, products are distributed on production lines, and the group is divided to work with the men's section and the shipping department.
+Also scheduled meeting with the top management to make periodic meetings to facilitate work and develop a flexible plan with the department.

-Achievements and Volunteers work
+Achievements and Volunteer work

 Member of Saudi Inma, Supervisor Editor.
 Oct 2018 - Now

-Cofounder of SNI (Saudi Nanotechnology initiative) Mar 2020 - Now Chair of public relations & Culture and awareness committee.
+Cofounder of SNI (Saudi Nanotechnology initiative) Mar 2020 - Now Chair public relations & culture and awareness committee.

-Training Coursers
+Training Courses

 Laboratory competency requirements and auditing ISO170252017.
 Jul 2019

-Training course and passing in basic concepts chromatographic techniques in applied scientific research.
+Training course and passing in basic concepts of chromatographic techniques in applied scientific research.
 Sep 2019

-Assisting the training of female students in the systems related to the secretariat of Al-Ahsa practical training for 7 weeks.
+Assisted the training of female students in the systems related to the secretariat of Al-Ahsa practical training for 7 weeks.

 Training of Trainers in the Center for Future Development 30 hours training Augustus.

-The role of development in the center of professional achievement in 23 days intensive held from
+The Role of Development in the Center of Professional Achievement in 23 days intense course held from Apr 2018 - Jul 2018

-Several courses: Apr 2018 - Jul 2018
+Several courses: